 Players take on the roles of famous leaders in charge of historical civilizations, each with their own abilities.
 You will be able to explore a module game board, build cities and buildings, fight battles, research powerful technology, and attract great people by advancing their culture.
 No matter what your play style is, there is a set of attributes and aspects to follow that will suit you.
 There are four different paths to victory, each riddled with opposition.
 For 2 – 4 players, games run 2 – 4 hours.

-FOR MORE: Buy Civilization The Board Game
+FOR MORE: Buy Civilization The Board Game on Amazon

 #04 | Le Havre